 Scream Town, 7410 Highway 212, Chaska, MN

 Scream Town is an amazing haunted attraction.
-Tickets are $25.
+Tickets are $25 online or $30 at the door.
 Gates open at 6:30 pm.
 Parking is free.
-The attraction is open Friday and Saturday nights from October 4th through November 2nd plus the nights of the 17th, 20th, and 27th.
+The attraction is open Friday and Saturday nights from October 2nd through November 1st plus the nights of the 15th, 18th, and 25th.
 Check their website for discounts on some nights.
 The attractions are Terror in the Corn, Redneck Resort, Circus Asylum, Oak Blood Forest, Funeral Home Visitation, Rabid Alley, and Sasquatch Investigation.
 Take your time and enjoy each of these attractions.
-There are 4 all new attractions for 2013.
+There are new attractions for 2015.
 Scream Town is a bit unusual in that guests may re-enter any of the attractions multiple times on the same ticket.
 Also most haunted houses allow visitors in line to go through the haunts even after the normal closing time.
 Not at Scream Town.
 They close each night at 11 pm sharp.

 Frightmares at Buck Hill, 15400 Buck Hill Road, Burnsville, MN 55306

 Frightmares has a restaurant, full bar, live bands, and hall of magic entertainment.
-It is open 10 night on October 11, 12, 17, 18, 19, 20, 24, 25, 26, 27.
+It is open 12 nights starting on October 2nd.
 Doors open at 7 pm.
-Tickets are $20 on Friday and Saturday nights and $18 on Sundays.
-The haunt attractions are The Inferno about tortured souls and their pain while at the Lovejoy Asylum.
-Orchard Manor Dead and Breakfast had vampires who battled stake and mallet exterminators.
-Fright Factory has bio-chemical accidents.
-Haunted Hollow was an area where lots of people where buried but who are not resting peacefully.
-The Bellharm Lovejoy Asylum still houses spirits in October.
+Single attraction tickets are $9 with combo tickets $28 on Friday and Saturday nights.
+The haunt attractions are Under Bellharm, Fright Factory, Orchard Manor, and Haunted Hollow.
+The Haunted Hollow was an area where lots of people where buried but who are not resting peacefully.

 Nightmare Hallow Scream Park – 15201 Zurich Street NE, Columbus, MN 55025

 Nightmare Hallow has 3 haunt attractions.
-It has operated for 22 years of fear.
-The scream park is open every Friday and Saturday nights October 4-5, 11-12, 16-20, 23-31, and November 1-2.
-The attractions are Haunted Hayride, Haunted House, cage maze, and Zombie Hunt.
-Tickets are $18 on Friday and Saturday or $15 on Sunday and Thursday nights.
+It has operated for 24 years of fear.
+The scream park is open every Friday and Saturday nights starting October 2nd.
+The attractions are the Double Sided Haunted House, Terror Trail, and Zombie Hunt.
+Various combo ticket options available.
+Doors are open from 7:00 pm Friday and Saturday or 7:00 pm to 9:00 pm on other nights.

 Dead End Haunted hayride, 28186 Kettle River Blvd., Wyoming, MN 55092

 There are three haunted attractions at Dead End Haunted Hayride for the low ticket price of $16 on Wednesday, Thursday, and Sunday.
-The price is $19 on Friday and Saturday.
-The haunt is open 7 pm – 11 pm on Friday and Saturday nights from September 27th until November 2nd.
-The attractions are open from 7 pm – 9 pm on October 13, 16, 17, 20, 23, 24, 27, 30, and 31.
+The price is $21 on Friday and Saturday.
+There are online discounts.
+The haunt is open 7 pm – 11 pm on Friday and Saturday nights from September 25th.
+The attractions are open from 7 pm – 9 pm on other nights.
 The haunt attractions are Sunnyvale Asylum which used to house the freaks and outcasts.
 Dead End Hayride, Departed Oaks Haunted Trail, and Site 66 Haunted Cornfield has lots of chainsaws and mazes.

 This location was the former poor farm for indigent and elderly people.
 Lots of ghosts roam the area.
 Fright Farm Haunted House operates a Halloween Horror Show in October for a $10 ticket price.
-The dates are Friday and Saturday from October 4th through the 26th plus the 30th and 31st.
-It is open 7 pm until 11 pm.
+Open Friday and Saturday nights.

 Molitor’s Haunted Acres – 425 35th Street NE, Sauk Rapids, MN 56379